pguidry17/pguidry17/README.md

 ---

-## 📬 Connect with Me
+##  Connect with Me
 **GitHub:** https://github.com/pguidry17
 (LinkedIn link coming soon!)

 ---

-*Thanks for stopping by — new projects are added weekly as I build my skills and portfolio.*
+*Thanks for stopping by — new projects are added as I build my skills and portfolio.*